 Field-hunting tip

-Look in oxidized uranium ore deposits country — that is the host setting where uranopilite typically forms.
+Look in oxidized uranium ore deposits country, the host setting where uranopilite typically forms.
 If you start seeing zippeite, gypsum, johannite in float, you are in the right ground.
 Field specimens usually show a acicular or fibrous crusts, velvety coatings, spherical aggregates habit, so train your eye for that shape before scanning the outcrop.